MRtrix3/MRtrix3.github.io/README.md

 * `nickname`: The name that will appear underneath your image in a blog post.
 For layout reasons, try to keep this to a single name.
 * `github`: Your github handle. *You will need set this in order to post a blog entry*
 * `twitter`: (Optional) Your twitter handle.
 This meta data will appear underneath your image in a blog post.
-* `website`: (Optional) A link to your academic webiste (or other).
+* `website`: (Optional) A link to your academic website (or other).
 This meta data will appear underneath your image in a blog post.

 ### Frontpage: _data/frontpage/banner.yml

-Content that appears on banner on front-page.
+Content that appears in banner on front-page.

 * `description`: A slogan that appears inside banner.
 Try to keep this short.
 There's a separate about section (see about.yml) that can elaborate on the product description.
 * `buttons`: List of buttons to embed inside banner